sudomateo/website/content/gear/index.md

 I built a desktop back in 2021.
 You can find the complete parts list in the above link but it's an AMD Ryzen 9 5950X with 128 GiB of memory and 2 TiB NVMe.
-It runs Fedora and for the last few years this was my only personal machine.
-Nowadays I really only use it for more intense video editing or as a server to run virtual machines and share storage over the network.
+It runs Fedora and was my only personal machine for the past few years.
+I prefer to use a desktop when I can since laptops generally don't have the ability to run custom PCIe devices, run out of battery, and spin the fans loud during streaming and recordinng.
+I use this desktop for streaming, recording, editing, podcasting, and all personal project work.

 ## Computer Peripherals